-I’m not really one for travelling to the same destination multiple times, but Iceland is an exception.
+I’m not really one for travelling to the same destination multiple times, but Iceland is an exception (in fact, I can’t wait to visit Iceland again now that as a family!).
 The country is so wonderfully mysterious; lava fields, volcanos, unusual cuisine, bird and whale watching, the northern lights, the Icelandic love for Eurovision and keeping their capital city beautiful- all of these things pulled on my heart strings and will without doubt, draw me back to Iceland at some point again in my lifetime.
 Perhaps I was somewhat naïve, but there were a number of things that surprised me when visiting Iceland that I would like to share with you in this post.

 1- It’s so near, yet so far